TABASCOOW/TABASCOOW/README.md

-- 👋 Hi, I’m @TABASCOOW,
+- 👋 Hi, I’m TABASCO,
-I'm learning programming for fun and have intermediate knowledge of Ruby and Python with a little bit of Java.
-My main project at the moment is Amity, a discord bot that utilizes cryptocurrency.
-  This is still under heavy development.
+I'm a Python developer that mainly focuses on web3-related projects.
+At the moment, I'm developing a discord bot for sending and recieving ERC20 currency.
+(Amity DeFi, currently in Beta, planned to go open-source soon)

+I know: Python, Ruby and JavaScript.